Epicalable/ComDash/README.md

 ### What is ComDash
 Coming soon!!!
-ComDash is An all-in-one Dashboard which is envisioned to have a weather, news, tasks, possible spotify player and more.
+ComDash is An all-in-one Dashboard which is envisioned to have a weather, news, tasks, spotify player (still under fesability studies) and more.

 ### Running ComDash